 Small Business Entrepreneur Profilerô

-Do not trust only yourself when evaluating the situation.
-You should ask for the opinion of experts in this type of business.
-Familiarize yourself as much as possible with the business you intend to start.
-Be aware of the difficulties inherent in it, and try to determine if they are caused primarily by faulty management or if they are more specific for this business itself.
+Do not trust only yourself while assessing the situation.
+You should ask for the opinion of experts in this kind of business.
+Familiarize yourself as much as possible with the kind of business you intend to start.
+Be aware of the difficulties this enterprise meets with.
+Try to determine if these difficulties are caused primarily by the businessman's faulty management or if perhaps they are specific to this business itself.
 Assess your capability to cope with these difficulties.

 Create and support your business's brand.
 Give your business a name which reflects the essence of your enterprise, or your own name.
 Develop a logo or picture which represents your business.
 Create and run commercials.
 Distribute badges, fridge-magnets, etc. of your business among your customers.

 Try to personalize your relations with the customer.
 Let him feel that you are selling your product personally to him, considering his wishes and demands.
 Provide the customer with an additional service free of charge.
 The grateful customer will buy your goods repeatedly and will recommend your business to others.
 There are various ways of showing your interest and friendly concern to the customer, from giving him useful advice about your product to sending small gifts and inviting him to specially organized festivities.

 Do not push your product insistently to a potential customer when speaking to him.
 Point out your product's advantages and why it would be especially useful to him.
 Explain the product's different uses and make recommendations for its maintenance.
 If the customer trusts you, he will trust your product as well.
 If he is confident of your skills and knowledge, it is very probable that he will return for another purchase.